suo3/drivegh/README.md

-# DRIVE Ghana
+# DRIVEGh

 ## About

-DRIVE Ghana is a roadside assistance platform providing 24/7 help across Ghana for towing, tire changes, fuel delivery, battery jump starts, and more.
+A a roadside assistance platform providing 24/7 help for towing, tire changes, fuel delivery, battery jump starts, and more.

 ## Technologies